Women in Broadcasting, a group working in the media in the Upper East Region has embarked on its maiden peace campaign in the Talensi District.

 “Political parties will come and go and we need to know that whoever wins will not solve all your problems so we should support political parties with some amount of caution, listen to their messages, and choose them when the time comes if we feel their Messages are right for us and not to fight among ourselves,” she admonished.

-Before the walk, the group called on the Paramount Chief of the Talensi Traditional Area, Tongraan Kugbilson Nalebegtang, who urged them to remain professional in the discharge of their duties.
+Before the walk, the group called on the Paramount Chief of the Talensi Traditional Area, Tongraan Kugbilson Nalebegtang, who urged them to remain professional in discharging their duties.

-The revered Chief also urged political actors to conduct themselves in a civil manner, adding members of the public should place development ahead of any other thing as they cast their ballot.
+The revered Chief also urged political actors to conduct themselves civilly, adding members of the public should place development ahead of anything else as they cast their ballots.